nharsch/nharsch.github.io/index.md

 - SQL - Complex queries, performance optimization, data modeling
 - Technical Project Management - Requirements gathering, stakeholder communication, delivery

 ## Interests
 Since I have a background in audio production, I tend to think of data problems in terms of _signal flow_.
 I often reach for tools that fit this mental model, which has lead to an interest in:
-- Functional Reactive Programming
-- the Redux state pattern
+- Redux state pattern
+- Functional Programming
-- CQRS, Event sourcing, stream processing
+- CQRS, Event Sourcing, Stream Processing
-- Systems Thinking

 I'm also a big fan of Clojure and the Clojure community.